The IRC began working with Afghan refugees in Pakistan in 1980.

 Afghanistan has suffered three decades of conflict and natural disasters such as drought and famine.

 The IRC works with communities across Afghanistan as they plan and manage their own development.

 Currently working in seven of the country’s 34 provinces, the IRC’s in-country staff is 99% Afghan.

-Its people have endured three decades of wide-scale conflict, and at the same time have suffered from frequent natural calamities such as droughts, floods and earthquakes.
+The Afghan people have endured three decades of wide-scale conflict, and at the same time have suffered from frequent natural calamities such as droughts, floods and earthquakes.
 The IRC focuses on emergency preparedness as well as longer term development programming.
-Currently working in seven of the country’s 34 provinces, the IRC’s staff is 98% Afghan.
+Currently working in seven of the country’s 34 provinces, the IRC’s staff is 99% Afghan.